en9inerd/en9inerd.github.io/about.md

 permalink: /about/
 ---

 > ### Currently available for full-time job.
-If you are interested, please see my [resume]({{ site.baseurl }}/public/Resume_VL.pdf) and send me a DM on LinkedIn.
+If you are interested, please see my [resume]({{ site.baseurl }}/public/Resume_VL.pdf) and send me email or a DM on LinkedIn.

 {:refdef: style="text-align: center;"}
 {% avatar {{ site.github.owner_name }} size=200 %}
 {: refdef}

 My name is Vladimir, I am a graduate student with a Master of Science Degree in Computer Science and Engineering, I received this degree in Russia.
-My interests are related to automation, front-end development, system administration, and learning new technologies.
+My interests are related to automation, front/back-end development, system administration, and learning new technologies.
 Right now I live in Washington DC, USA.

 ## Why This Blog